Jane Casey

 Jane Casey is an Irish-born author of crime novels.
 She was born in Dublin in 1977 and grew up in Castleknock, 8 km (5 mi) west of the centre of Dublin.
 She studied English at Jesus College, Oxford.
+For a period she worked as an editor for a children's book publisher.

 Her first book, The Missing, was published by Ebury Press in February 2010.
 It was shortlisted for the Ireland AM Crime Fiction Award.
 She then began a series of novels featuring Detective Constable Maeve Kerrigan: The Burning, The Reckoning, The Last Girl, The Stranger You Know and The Kill (which was shortlisted for the Ireland AM Crime Fiction Award 2014).

+In 2023, a television adaptation of Casey's standalone novel The Killing Kind was released by Paramount+.

+Her 2024 novel A Stranger in the Family won the Crime Fiction Book of the Year at the Irish Book Awards.

 She has also begun a series of novels for young adults, featuring her character Jess Tennant: How to Fall, Bet Your Life and Hide and Seek.

+Personal life

+Casey is a cousin of broadcaster Pat Kenny.
+She lives in London with her two sons and husband.